YimHCLab/SemenMicrobiome/README.md

 ------------------------------------------------------------------------------------------------------
 The pipeline for analysing the raw sequences can be found at https://github.com/biofuture/microbiome_singulairty_version

-Linux Scripts could be found in file:
+Linux Scripts for performing the singularity analysis are in the file Singularity.pipeline.script.txt

 Part 2 - The output from Part 1 was further analyzed using Rstudio
 -------------------------------------------------------------------------------------------------------

-R scripts for Decontamination, Quantitative Microbiome Profiling (QMP) and Mediation Analyses as described in "DEFB119 stratifies dysbiosis with distorted networks in the seminal microbiome associated with male infertility" manuscript.
+R scripts for Decontamination, Quantitative Microbiome Profiling (QMP) and Mediation Analyses

 Output files from QIIME2 including table.qza, rooted-tree.qza, and taxonomy.qza were run through the following R Scripts in the following order: